KRLGroup/Clustered-Compositional-Explanations/README.md

 Official repository of the paper "Towards a fuller understanding of neurons with Clustered Compositional Explanations.
-Biagio La Rosa, Leilani Gilpin, and Roberto Capobianco and Daniele Nardi.
+Biagio La Rosa, Leilani Gilpin, and Roberto Capobianco.
 NeurIPS 2023"

 The repository contains the PyTorch code to replicate paper results and a guide to use Clustered Compositional Explanations in your own projects.